GirlsCodersWarsaw/stripe_clerk/README.md

 Configuration
 =============
 Configure your Stripe account credits.

-*1. Put your credentials from Stripe account into config/initializers/stripe.rb
+1. Put your credentials from Stripe account into config/initializers/stripe.rb

 TODO
 ====
-Tests are not very good on this one.
-Pull requests welcome :-)
+Test more.